Photo: libre-software.net. License: CC BY-SA 4.0

 2. Install Nginx on Ubuntu

-There are at least three common ways to install Nginx on Ubuntu:
+There are at least two common ways to install Nginx on Ubuntu:

 - Install the default Nginx packages from the Ubuntu repositories (recommended).